andrelug/obsidian/My Values.md

 - People gossiping that I was gay at PUC
 - Grandmother's car being stolen in front of PUC
 - Breakup with [[@ Raissa]]
-- Apply for schollarship in Japan
+- Apply for scholarship in Japan and failed

+### 20-25 years old
+- Be almost homeless in Boston